RevenueCat/revenuecat-docs/docs_source/🔌 Integrations & Events/third-party-integrations/discord.md

 >
 > The Discord integration is available to all users signed up after September '23, the legacy Starter and Pro plans, and Enterprise plans.
 If you're on a legacy Free plan and want to access this integration, migrate to our new pricing via your [billing settings](https://app.revenuecat.com/settings/billing).

-RevenueCat can deliver updates directly to you Discord server when a new event happens in your app.
+Receive instant updates on your Discord server from RevenueCat whenever a new purchase event occurs in your app.

 # Events